 Discover senior living at Eagle's Trace!
 Call 1-800-617-0306 or visit EaglesTrace.com for your free brochure.

-West Houston EaglesTrace.com On Sunday, March 28, 2021, the League hosted Bunny Brunch, where families had the opportunity for a fun family socially-distanced picnic and option to hop on over for a private photo session with the Bunny.
+West Houston EaglesTrace.com

+On Sunday, March 28, 2021, the League hosted Bunny Brunch, where families had the opportunity for a fun family socially-distanced picnic and option to hop on over for a private photo session with the Bunny.
 The League offered meals that could be enjoyed at home or picnic-style on the side lawn, as well as themed activities to take home.
 "Thank you to everyone who has participated and joined the League for a meal pickup, virtual or traditional Tea Room Special Event this year," said Anaam.
 "The creative and innovative ways the Tea Room has reimagined events throughout the past year has led to great learnings and growth for future events."

-MEDICAL AESTHETICS Botox Dermal Filler Injections CoolSculpt Skin Tightening Feminine Rejuvenation Hair Thinning Treatments SPA SERVICES Facials Massage Body Detox Treatment Cellulite Treatment Body Contouring 2311 W. Alabama St. | Houston, TX 77098 | (713) 630-0772 PersonaMedicalSpa.com Call today and mention this ad for a complimentary consultation.
-SOMETHING THAT ONCE BEGAN AS A COMPILATION OF HANDWRITTEN RECIPES TO SUPPORT THE JUNIOR LEAGUE'S MISSION, LATER BECAME ONE OF THE MOST MEMORABLE TREASURES TO GRACE LEAGUES ACROSS THE COUNTRY.
-COOKBOOK PROGRAMS, FOLLOWED BY OTHER PUBLISHING VENTURES, HAVE PROVIDED LEAGUES WITH REVENUE AND MEMBERS WITH A RANGE OF VALUABLE SKILLS FOR DECADES.
+MEDICAL AESTHETICS

+Botox

+Dermal Filler Injections

+CoolSculpt

+Skin Tightening

+Feminine Rejuvenation

+Hair Thinning Treatments

+SPA SERVICES

+Facials

+Massage

+Body Detox Treatment

+Cellulite Treatment

+Body Contouring

+2311 W. Alabama St. | Houston, TX 77098 | (713) 630-0772

+PersonaMedicalSpa.com

+Call today and mention this ad for a complimentary consultation.

+The Junior League of Houston

+The French Cuff Boutigu

+Enjoy

+A COMPILATION OF HANDWRITTEN

+RECIPES TO SUPPORT THE JUNIOR

+LEAGUE'S MISSION, LATER BECAME

+ONE OF THE MOST MEMORABLE

+TREASURES TO GRACE LEAGUES

+ACROSS THE COUNTRY.
+COOKBOOK

+PROGRAMS, FOLLOWED BY OTHER

+PUBLISHING VENTURES, HAVE

+PROVIDED LEAGUES WITH REVENUE

+AND MEMBERS WITH A RANGE OF

+VALUABLE SKILLS FOR DECADES.

 Sunsetting the PUBLISHING PLACEMENT By: Sameka Wood, Finance Communications Manager tradition dating back to the early 1920s, Junior League cookbooks have featured some of the most decadent and savory recipes such as Southern Pimento Cheese from the Junior League of Charleston's cookbook, Charleston Receipts, published in 1950, and Mrs. Dwight D. Eisenhower's recipe simply titled "Pastry" in the Junior League of Augusta's Tea Time at the Masters, published in 1977.

 Leagues all around the country created publishing committees to celebrate regional cultures and local foods and then used the proceeds to give back to their local communities.
-The Junior League of Houston has always been an organization where women have the opportunity to share their talents and passion for the community in which they The Junior League of Houston & The French Cuff Boutique Enjoy 15% off from Septe Enjoy 4 SPRING 2021 HOUSTON NEWS serve.
-In 1968, the Junior League of Houston published its first cookbook, titled the Houston Junior League Cookbook.
-The Cookbook Committee that was formed in 1966 - 1967 evolved to become the Publishing Committee in 2003.
-In 1995, Walter S. Mcllhenny of Tabasco inducted the Houston Junior League Cookbook
+The Junior League of Houston has always been an organization where women have the opportunity to share their talents and passion for the community in which they

+serve.
+In 1968, the Junior

+League of Houston published

+its first cookbook, titled

+the Houston Junior League

+Cookbook.
+The Cookbook

+Committee that was formed

+in 1966 - 1967 evolved

+to become the Publishing

+Committee in 2003.
+In 1995,

+Walter S. McIlhenny of

+Tabasco inducted the Houston

+Junior League Cookbook